Mobile App Penetration TestJan Kahmen5 min read

 • Realistic risk understanding for the organization

-• Help with the elimination of identified attack vectors
+• Assistance in remediating identified attack vectors

 Penetration Testing